jhudsl/Intro_to_OTTR/docs/03-tools-in-the-template.md

 If your course doesn't require any additional packages to run, then you do not need to set up Docker locally but [this Docker image: jhudsl/course_template](https://hub.docker.com/repository/docker/jhudsl/course_template) will run and re-render all of your changes as you add them.

+We advise you use the `jhudsl/course_template:main` tagged image as opposed to the `latest`.
+The `main` is what is ready for use, while the `latest` may be under development.
+All GitHub actions by default use the `jhudsl/course_template:main`.

 If you are new to Docker, you may find it helpful to read this [introduction to Docker](https://jhudatascience.org/Adv_Reproducibility_in_Cancer_Informatics/launching-a-docker-image.html).
 - You will need to [sign up with a Docker account](https://hub.docker.com/) if you don't have one.
 - If you haven't installed Docker desktop (or need to update it), you can do [so here](https://docs.docker.com/get-docker/).